sendgrid/docs/content/docs/ui/sending-email/create-and-manage-unsubscribe-groups.md

 For more information on the Automation beta, see our [Email Marketing Automation](https://sendgrid.com/solutions/marketing-automation/) page.

+## Using a Custom Unsubscribe Link

+While SendGrid Unsubscribe Groups are a powerful way to manage unsubscribes and email preferences, we realize some senders may have their own subscription management tools.
+For these senders, Marketing Campaigns supports custom unsubscribe links as well.

+If you would like to use a custom URL for your unsubscribe link, navigate to **Settings** in the left hand sidebar and select the **Recipients** dropdown menu.
+Under **Unsubscribe Group**, select **Use Custom Link...**

+This will expand a new field where you can insert a URL for one of your own pages where recipients can manage their subscription preferences.

+To place your Custom Unsubscribe link into your email, highlight any text within the body of your email and click the small link icon to specify a hyperlink.
+In the URL field that appears, enter the tag `[Unsubscribe]`.
+Since you've specified your Custom Unsubscribe Link in the Settings pannel, SendGrid will replace the Unsubscribe Tag with your custom URL.

 ## Add recipients to an Unsubscribe Group

 *To upload a CSV:*